chaizeg/weather-vue/README.md

 # Weather

-Enter the name of a city, this SPA will show its current weather
+Enter the name of a city for this SPA to show you its current weather.

 ## Project setup